stackerboy/gitlabsync/README.md

 The easiest way to replicate as is to enable a DB replication which can be done using GitLab Enterprise editionwhich is chargable wrt the users .Same implementation in GitLab CE is not yet supported by GitLab and moreover this has to be implemented in the same DC because of latency constraints.

 - [x] GitLab has a hierachry structure which has Groups-SubGroups-Projects.
+- [x] Server in Cloud has to follow the same structure to replicate sync the data from on-prem to cloud
+- [x] Developer should be able to checkin to Cloud based repository in case of any failure.
+- [x] Changes has to be synced back or restored back during the failover
+- [x] Sync frequency has to be setup manually and is based on the repository size and number